 Eligibility Criteria

-Individuals typically need to merge current debts into a new loan with better terms.
+Individuals typically must merge current debts into a new loan with better terms.
 Lenders often require a steady income to ensure the borrower can meet the repayment terms.
 Having a bank account is essential for transferring funds and making payments.

 • Current debts for consolidation